KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

     }
     Remove-PSSession $session

+### PowerCLI Copy-VMGuest

+You can't use the PSSession to copy files to a vSphere guest but you can use the PowerCLI command [Copy-VMGuest](https://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Copy-VMGuestFile.html) to do it.

+    $VM = Get-VM $computername
+    Copy-VMGuest -Source $file -Destination 'c:\windows\temp\installer.exe' -VM $VM

 ## Re-authenticate from the session

 It actually is easy to re-authenticate.
 Create a credential object and pass it into your `Invoke-Command`.
 Then use that credential to create a `New-PSDrive`.
 Even if you don't use that new drive mapping, it will establish authentication.